tuxthepenguin84/osai/README.md

 * [Fooocus](https://github.com/lllyasviel/Fooocus) - Focus on prompting and generating.
 * [InvokeAI](https://github.com/invoke-ai/InvokeAI) - About Invoke is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.

+### Local Model Hosting
+* [Ollama](https://github.com/ollama/ollama) - Ollama is a lightweight, user-friendly tool designed to run large language models directly on your computer.

 ### Mobile
 * [Enchanted](https://github.com/AugustDev/enchanted) - Enchanted is iOS and macOS app for chatting with private self hosted language models such as Llama2, Mistral or Vicuna using Ollama.
 * [Mobile-Artificial-Intelligence/maid](https://github.com/Mobile-Artificial-Intelligence/maid) - Maid is a cross-platform Flutter app for interfacing with GGUF / llama.cpp models locally, and with Ollama and OpenAI models remotely.